 Generally, less common are on-demand, or pay-as-you-go, payment models.
+A good example of this is the Amazon Connect pricing structure.
 Many solutions might not offer an on-demand option, depending on the platform that is being offered.
-However, when it comes to telephony and auto dialing solutions, a pay-as-you-go option is possible one of the best ways to take full advantage.
+However, when it comes to telephony and auto dialing solutions, a pay-as-you-go option is possibly one of the best ways to take full advantage.

 Unlike subscription-based models, on-demand solutions enable organizations to simply pay for what they use.
 Instead of being locked into an annual or monthly reoccurring cost, your team will only pay based on what is being used — that could be per minute if it’s a telephony service, per call for dialers, or per message for texting and messaging solutions.

 A major selling point of an on-demand model is the ability to simply pay for only what you need, and nothing more.
 This includes both functionality, and user amounts — for example your team could purchase specific calling options, or only pay for the phone lines that are being used that month.
 This is especially great for organizations that find it difficult to predict how many projects the team will work on in the future.